chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/2 - Quick start guide/4-registration.md

 ![Nine](nine.jpg)

-## Step Ten (Submit pictures of the gateway and its installation)
+## Step Ten (Submit pictures of the miner and its installation)

-Upload the pictures of the gateway and its installation that you took during the final step of gateway installation.
+Upload the pictures of the miner and its installation that you took during the final step of miner installation.

 ![Tenn](tenn.jpg)